onc-healthit/lantern-back-end/README.md

 |`make restore_database file=<backup file name>` | restores the backup database that the 'file' parameter is set to|
 |`make update_source_data` |Automatically queries the Epic and Cerner endpoint source websites and the NPPES npi and endpoint data and stores these resource files in the resources/prod_resources directory |

+# Configure Data Collection Failure System

+You can configure a data collection failure system using cron and the data_collection_check.sh script located in the scripts directory to send an email notification if the lantern data collection goes down for any reason.

+The data_collection_check.sh script runs outside of Lantern and periodically checks to see if data has been written to the fhir_endpoints_info within the last N many minutes, where N is the Lantern query interval.
+If data has not been written within said interval, or the database is down, then the script sends an alert to the set email address.

+To set up the script for this data collection failure system, you must insert the correct information into the following variables located at the beginning of the data_collection_check script.
+The DB_NAME, DB_USER, and QUERY_INTERVAL variables used in the script should match their corresponding environmental variable (shown in parentheses below) defined in the .env file:
+  * Set the EMAIL variable to the email you want the failure system to send alerts to
+  * Set the DB_NAME variable to name of your database (LANTERN_DBNAME)
+  * Set the DB_USER variable to the name of the database user (LANTERN_DBUSER)
+  * Set the QUERY_INTERVAL variable to the capability querier query interval in minutes (LANTERN_CAPQUERY_QRYINTVL)

+To configure this script to run using cron, do:
+ * Use `crontab -e` to open up and edit the current user’s cron jobs in the crontab file
+ * Add `Minute(0-59) Hour(0-24) Day_of_month(1-31) Month(1-12) Day_of_week(0-6) <Full Path to data_collection_checks.sh>` to the crontab file
+  * A `*` can be added to any field in the crontab expression to mean always
+  * A `*/` can be added before a number in any field to execute the script to run every certain amount of time
+  * Example: Add `0 */23 * * * <Full Path to data_collection_checks.sh>` to run the script at minute 0 of every 23rd hour
+ * To display all scheduled cron jobs for the current user, you can use `crontab -l`
+ * You can halt the cron job by opening up the crontab file and commenting out the job with `#` or delete the crontab expression from the crontab file

 # Running Lantern Services Individually

 ## Internal Services